imraghavagr/ReviewScrapperWithDeployment/README.md

 Make sure to have app.py, requirements.txt, Procfile, Static and templates folder in the project directory.
 Open git bash and make your project directory as working directory.
 Also make sure to install heroku cli in your system.

-$git init
+$ git init
-$git add .
+$ git add .
-$git commit -m "initial commit"
+$ git commit -m "initial commit"
-$heroku create
+$ heroku create
-$git remote -v
+$ git remote -v
-$git push heroku master
+$ git push heroku master